jtackaberry/luadox/README.md

               [FILE [FILE ...]]

 positional arguments:
-  FILE                  List of files to parse or directories to crawl
+  [MODNAME=]FILE        List of files to parse or directories to crawl
+                        with optional module name alias

 optional arguments:
   -h, --help            show this help message and exit